aiming-taxonomy/glossary/contributing.md

 - Use [Github Flavoured Markdown](https://github.github.com/gfm/)
 - All Markdown files must be formatted with Prettier for consistency
+- Link definitions of terms used in other definitions

 ### Structure of Taxonomy